Share

 What are the largest companies tied to the Metaverse?

-Behemoths in the tech industry, including Meta Platforms, Microsoft, Google and Tencent, are those most invested in furthering metaverse technology.
-Google for example, has put in funds for the development of virtual reality.
+Google, for example, has put in funds for the development of virtual reality.
 Meta already has virtual reality technology in its Oculus headset, and is exploring further development for virtual worlds.
 Similarly, Tencent has an internal division focused on metaverse technology for gaming.

-Aside from established corporations, smaller, innovative companies such as Roblox and Sea Limited are also players in the industry.
 Roblox is one of the few virtual platforms being created, and it already has over 50 million daily users.
-Sea Limited (SE) on the other hand, dominates Southeast Asia and is working towards becoming one of the largest gaming, e-commerce, and payments platform on the metaverse.
+Sea Limited ($SE) on the other hand, dominates Southeast Asia and is working towards becoming one of the largest gaming, e-commerce, and payments platforms on the metaverse.
 Additionally, there are several other companies listed in the Asian and European exchanges that also contribute heavily to the industry.

 What are the advantages of investing in Metaverse ETFs?